 How to treat spinal narrowing

-Causes of spinal narrowing
+Causes and symptoms of spinal narrowing

 - Localized pain at the site of the pinched nerve

 - Pain that travels the length of the affected nerve, potentially into the extremities

 While you can’t turn back the clock on the aging process and restore the space your nerves need to travel through, you can manage your symptoms through a variety of conservative treatments that have proven to be effective for most people.
 These can include: